 CQC Second Opinion Doctors change a third of treatments.

-The actual number of deaths are unknown, only notifications to CQC and these are increasing.
+The actual number of deaths are unknown, only the notifications to CQC and these are increasing.

 Unlike deaths in prisons, where independent investigations are mandatory, in mental hospitals they still aren’t, despite this CQC statement in 2014/15;